 7. Ham Croissant

 Another popular croissant in Paris is the Croissant au Jambon.
-These croissants are baked with ham inside, and sometimes cheese, making for a perfectly balanced meal.
+These croissants are baked with ham inside, normally with some cheese, making for a perfectly balanced meal.
+Unlike croissants typically found in Italy, French ham croissants are filled with cooked ham, rather than salt-cured ham.

 These rich croissants are perfect for lunch or an afternoon treat.
-Of course, you can enjoy them at breakfast with some eggs, too.
+Of course, you can enjoy them at breakfast with some eggs, too!

-6. Sugar Croissant
+6. Vanilla Croissant

 5. Pistachio Croissant

 Pistachio macarons are incredibly popular in Paris.
-Naturally, their cousin, the pistachio croissant, is popular too.
+Naturally, their cousin, the pistachio croissant, is popular too!

 4. Salmon Croissant